What is Chicory Root Fiber? - 100calsnacks

 When in doubt, keep it simple during pregnancy.
 Whole foods first, supplements only with medical guidance.

-How to Add Chicory Root Fiber to Your Diet
+How to Use Chicory Root: Easy Ways to Add It to Your Diet

 Forget chalky supplements and weird powders.